datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 DataLad-centric analysis with job scheduling and parallel computing
 -------------------------------------------------------------------

+There are data analyses that consist of running a handful of scripts on a handful of files.
+Those analyses can be done in a couple of minutes or hours on your private computer.
+But there are also analyses that are so large -- either in terms of computations, or with regard to the amount of data that they are run on -- that it would takes days or even weeks to complete them.
+The latter type of analyses typically requires a compute cluster, a job scheduler, and parallelization.
+The question is: How can they become as reproducible and provenance tracked as the simplistic, singular analysis that were showcased in the handbook so far, and that comfortably fitted on a private computer?

 .. note::

    It is advised to read the previous chapter :ref:`chapter_gobig` prior to this one

 This section is a write-up of how DataLad can be used on a scientific computational cluster with a job scheduler for reproducible and FAIR data analyses at scale.
 It showcases the general principles behind parallel processing of DataLad-centric workflows with containerized pipelines.
-This section lays the groundwork to the next section, a walkthrough through a more complex real life example of containerized `fMRIprep <https://fmriprep.readthedocs.io/>`_ preprocessing on the `eNKI <http://fcon_1000.projects.nitrc.org/indi/enhanced/>`_ neuroimaging dataset, scheduled with `HTCondor <https://research.cs.wisc.edu/htcondor/>`_.
 While this chapter demonstrates specific containerized pipelines and job schedulers, the general setup is generic and could be used with any containerized pipeline and any job scheduling system.

+This section lays the groundwork to the next section, a walk-through through a real life example of containerized `fMRIprep <https://fmriprep.readthedocs.io/>`_ preprocessing on the `eNKI <http://fcon_1000.projects.nitrc.org/indi/enhanced/>`_ neuroimaging dataset, scheduled with `HTCondor <https://research.cs.wisc.edu/htcondor/>`_.

 Why job scheduling?
 ^^^^^^^^^^^^^^^^^^^